microsoft/AcademicContent/README.md

 To report any issues, please [log a GitHub issue](Issues).
 Include the content section, module number and title, along with any error messages and screenshots.

 ## Learn by doing with our [hands-on labs](Labs)
+Check out our hands-on labs that can be used on your own or in the classroom.
+They also make for great easy-to-run workshops!

 | Lab Categories | |
 | - | - |